Reimagining Anomalies: What If Anomalies Were Normal?: Full Quantitative Results per Normal Class

-Due to space constraints, we reported our quantitative results averaged over all normal definitions in the main paper.
+For each scenario on each dataset, a new AD model and counterfactual generator was trained for four random seeds.
+We reported quantitative results averaged over all normal definitions in the main paper.
 Here, we report results averaged over four random seeds separately for each normal definition.
-We consider the following metrics from the main paper: \begin{itemize} \item The AD AuROC (Section \ref{sec:cf_as_training_samples}) is the AuROC of normal vs.~anomalous test samples, thereby measuring the AD performance of the AD model. $50\%$ is random, $100\%$ indicates optimal separation. \item The CF AuROC (Section \ref{sec:cf_are_normal}) is the AuROC of normal test samples vs.~counterfactuals.
-The counterfactuals appear entirely normal for an AuROC $\leq 50\%$. \item The Sub.~AuROC (Section \ref{sec:cf_as_training_samples}) is the AuROC of normal vs.~anomalous test samples when the AD is trained with counterfactuals in place of the normal training set. \item The $FID_N$ (Section \ref{sec:cf_are_realistic}) denotes the normalized FID scores. $0\%$ indicates that the counterfactuals follow the same feature distribution as normal samples, $100\%$ as anomalies, which are also realistic, and above $100\%$ indicates less realistic counterfactuals. \item The Concept Acc (Section \ref{sec:cf_are_disentangled}) is the accuracy of the concept classifier.
-A $100\%$ accuracy indicates optimal disentanglement of the concepts. \end{itemize} Additionally, we report the ``Score distance", which is the L1 distance between the average anomaly score of normal and anomalous test samples.
-Note that the L1 distance between normal training data and OE samples is usually $1$.
-Thus, the ``Score distance" measures the generalizability of the AD model to ground-truth anomalies in terms of anomaly score calibration.
+We consider the following metrics: \begin{itemize}[itemsep=0.5em,topsep=0.5em,leftmargin=1.5em] \item The AD AuROC (Appendix \ref{sec:ad_performance}) is the AuROC of normal vs.~anomalous test samples, thereby measuring the AD performance of the AD model. $50\%$ is random, $100\%$ indicates optimal separation. \item The CF AuROC (Section \ref{sec:cf_are_normal}) is the AuROC of normal test samples vs.~counterfactuals.
+The counterfactuals appear entirely normal for an AuROC $\leq 50\%$. \item The Sub.~AuROC is the AuROC of normal vs.~anomalous test samples when the AD is trained with counterfactuals in place of the normal training set. \item The $FID_N$ (Section \ref{sec:cf_are_realistic}) denotes the normalized FID scores. $0\%$ indicates that the counterfactuals follow the same feature distribution as normal samples, $100\%$ as anomalies, which are also realistic, and above $100\%$ indicates less realistic counterfactuals. \item The Concept Acc (Appendix \ref{sec:cf_disentanglement}) is the accuracy of the concept classifier.
+A $100\%$ accuracy indicates optimal disentanglement of the concepts. \item The ``Score distance'', which is the L1 distance between the average anomaly score of normal and anomalous test samples. \end{itemize}